champlain-api/champlain-api/README.md

 1. Make sure you have node installed
 2. Run `npm install`
 3. Run `npm start`
-The server is running on https://localhost:8080
+The server is running at https://localhost:8080